Soldier army soldier, army NCO, army reserve

 5. Working hours, patterns and environment

 Your working hours will depend on which part of the armed forces you work in.
-Your normal working hours will usually be 8am to 5pm, Monday to Friday.
 During exercises and operations you may work long and irregular hours.

 You could be posted in the UK or overseas and may be away from your family for long periods of time.